- Speciality A-Z

 Reporting clinical trials conducted by pharmaceutical companies:

 Please ensure that clinical trials sponsored by pharmaceutical companies follow the guidelines on good publication practice.
 These guidelines aim to ensure that such trials are published in a responsible and ethical manner.
 The guidelines cover companies’ responsibility to endeavour to publish results of all studies, companies’ relations with investigators, measures to prevent redundant or premature publication, methods to improve trial identification and the role of professional medical writers.

 Corrections and revisions:

 We have no post submission article editing mechanisms to weed out grammatical and other errors.
 It is the authors’ responsibility to ensure the manuscript for complete accuracy before submitting it on our website.
 We can make minor changes from the admin section, on the authors' request.
 The authors can, however, submit revised versions of the article.
 We allow any numbers of revised articles to be published on our website.
 The revised versions can be linked to the previous version by providing the unique WMC article number at resubmission.
 It is hoped that basic information would be entered correctly the first time.

 Responding to reviewers:

 Authors are encouraged to respond to the reviews or comments.
 This can be done by posting a comment in response.
 Please use "post a comment" for this functionality.
 Alternatively, for major changes, the authors can submit revised versions of the manuscript.
 The purpose of revised version is primarily to answer and accommodate the concerns and reviews made on the article on WebmedCentral and elsewhere.
 Our readers would always have access to the previous versions of the article.
-We advise the authors to wait for a reasonable length of time before submitting any revisions.
-This may give them the opportunity to accommodate a larger number of concerns.

 Articles once published cannot be withdrawn by the authors.
 If the authors want to alter something in their original submission, they would have to submit revised version of the paper.